jlskidmore/verysocial/README.md

 ---

 ### Todo List:

 [✅] SSL Cert
-[  ] Allow users to "follow" specific accounts
+[✅] Allow users to "follow" specific accounts
-[  ] A Feed endpoint that shows posts from only the accounts that the user follows
+[✅] An endpoint that shows posts from only the accounts that the user follows
 [ ] Allow a post to be edited or deleted
 [ ] Allow a comment to be edited or deleted
 [ ] Add email address requirement
 [ ] Email verification